 - CDH Version and Packaging Information

-Information about the latest CDH 4-compatible Impala release remains at the Impala Documentation page.
+Information about the latest CDH 4-compatible Impala release remains at the Impala for CDH 4 Documentation page.

 Where can I get more information about Impala?